 3. Motor Verso

 Want to learn more about this blog?
-Read our blogger spotlight with Paul.
+Read our blogger spotlight with editor Paul.

 Find out more about Stuart Masson, author of The Car Expert, in our blogger spotlight.

-The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.
+The fundamentals of working with bloggers are the same as with journalists: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
-Profiles of these automotive blogs and their authors can be found in the Vuelio Media Database.
+Full profiles and preferred ways of working for these car blogs and their authors can be found in the Vuelio Media Database.